naher94/DMA331/_classes/week6.md

 By Wednesday the 22nd at 11:59pm (the day before class) post a several paragraph response to the reading materials below taking into consideration the questions listed as well.
 The assignment should be submitted to the #general channel on Slack.

 ## Critique
 By the start of class go through your classmates Responsify assignments in Figma and leave them constructive feedback for their iteration process.
 Provide at least 3 [comments](https://help.figma.com/hc/en-us/articles/360041068574-Add-comments-to-files) per assignment.
+This work will be recorded as part of [Responsify Part 2]({% link _assignments/responsify-p2.md %})

 ## "Readings"